stelligent-mmcelreath/stelligent-u/07-load-balancing/README.md

 _What is the benefit of breaking up the load balancer into specific listeners and target groups?_
+`Makes things like blue/greens and canary deploys possible `

 #### Lab 7.1.2: Health Checks